 - Promoting a video ad on YouTube or other partner sites.

-Users of Google Ads can create multiple ad campaigns and group them together under ad groups.
-In fact if you’re really on the ball and you have the budget you can run up to 10,000 campaigns and up to 20,000 ad groups.
-You’ll also have the option to duplicate and modify campaigns to try and find the best results for your marketing investment.
+Users of Google Adwords/Ads can create multiple ad campaigns and group them together under ad groups.
+This means that agencies and corporate advertisers can run up to 10,000 campaigns and up to 20,000 ad groups.
+You’ll also have the option to duplicate and modify campaigns to try and find the best results for your marketing investment, also known as A/B testing.

 Bear in mind that as you’re paying per click on each campaign the costs can spiral rapidly the more campaigns you’re running.
 Start small, get to understand how Google Ads works and can benefit your business; and then scale up once you have allocated the resources and the budget to manage your Ads campaigns.